THE DOODSON FAMILY HISTORY SITE

 Even now I've got quite a long way with these trees there are be loads of Doodsons that don't appear on any of them, and many 20th and 21st Century Doodsons are missing, as I've yet to trace that many back.

 Pilkington: This was the tree that started this whole site, and on which the principal author of the site appears.
-Doodsons in Pilkington, (descendents of William and Sarah of Prestwich), Oldham, Leigh and Sussex - 1700 to present UPDATED MAY 2016 to include new births, marriages and deaths dates.
+Doodsons in Pilkington, (descendents of William and Sarah of Prestwich), Oldham, Leigh and Sussex - 1700 to present UPDATED NOVEMBER 2020 to update the heads of the tree (which were incorrect before!) and to link to the Glossop trees - turns out the Doodsons in Glossop are part of the same family.

 Kearsley, Radcliffe and Australia: Doodsons in Kearsley (descendents of James, John and Robert of Kearsley), Radcliffe and Brisbane, Australia - 1800 to present.
 Note that the main family tree showing Doodsons in Austraila is separate - see below